OnEdgeInnovation/SociallyMusicService/README.md

 - Open your project in Xcode 11.0>=
 - Click File>Swift Packages>Add Package Dependency
 - Then put in the URL of this repo: https://github.com/OnEdgeInnovation/SociallyMusicService.git
-- Confire the versioning as master.
+- Configure the versioning as master.
 Master branch will be the working/tested copy of this repo

 ## Usage